lavish-shrma/RockPaperScissorGame/README.md

-made a rock paper scissor game using HTML, BOOTSTRAP, and JavaScript.
+made a rock paper scissor game using HTML, CSS, BOOTSTRAP, and JavaScript.